 As you’d already know, consistency is key for posting on social media.
 Posting regularly at the right time can make a huge difference to your social media engagement and ROI.
 But doing this might feel overwhelming.

-To make sure that you stay on top of your schedule no matter what, you should automate your social media posting.
+To make sure that you stay on top of your schedule no matter what, you should automate social media posting.
 You can use some of the top social media management tools available to bulk schedule your posts.

 4. Nurture your Customers to Trigger Repeat Purchases